Day 1: Travel to Bellavista

 We shall travel to Bellavista after with stop at the dry scrub of Quebrada Upaquihua to check for birds as Huallaga Slaty Antshrike, Ashy-headed Greenlet, Planalto Hermit, Rufous Casiornis, Mishana Tyrannulet, Comb Duck, Stripe-chested Antwren and others.
 Night in Bellavista Hotel Monteverde.

-Additional birding in the morning and until early afternoon if necessary.
+Additional birding in the morning, until early afternoon if necessary.
 On the way down we’ll make stops to look for birds we may have missed.
-We drive to Tarapoto, where we may take a late evening flight back to Lima or stay overnigtht to continue to explore northern Peru.
+We drive to Tarapoto, where we may take a late evening flight back to Lima or stay overnight to continue to explore more of northern Peru.